Flow Matching for Tabular Data Synthesis: Designing Flow Matching for Tabular Data Synthesis

+\paragraph{Sampling and Dynamics.} During sampling, a noise sample $\tilde{x}_0$ is drawn from $p_0$, and the trained network predicts $\theta_t(x_t)$ at each time step.
+Because TabbyFlow does not directly output a velocity field, it is recovered via~\eqref{eq:vfm-vel-est}, while the score function $s_t^\theta(x_t)$ via~\eqref{eq:sde-detail}.
 These components define the ODE or SDE dynamics used for synthesis (Algorithms~\ref{alg:tabvfm-t}–\ref{alg:tabvfm-s} in Appendix~\ref{app:algo-tabbyflow}).
 TabbyFlow thus enables a unified treatment of numerical and categorical features within a single variational flow, generalising continuous-time generative modelling to structured tabular domains.